Isles of Scilly Steamship Company: History

-Sole transport operator
+Helicopter service

 After British International Helicopters ceased its service from Penzance in 2012, the Isles of Scilly Steamship Company became the sole transport operator to the Isles of Scilly, until the launch of the new Penzance Helicopters service.
 In February 2017 a new Penzance Heliport was unanimously granted planning permission by the Cornwall Council to reinstate a helicopter service from Penzance to the Isles of Scilly.
 In May of the same year, the Isles of Scilly Steamship Company began proceedings for a Judicial Review of the planning decision.
 These Judicial Review proceedings began after an anonymous appeal to the Secretary of State to review the planning permission failed a month earlier.
 The actions of the Steamship Company were widely condemned by businesses, residents, and visitors to Penzance and the Isles of Scilly.
 The judicial review was opposed by a petition started by an Isles of Scilly resident, which accumulated over 10,000 signatures in just a few days.
 Penzance Heliport resubmitted an amended planning application in January 2018.
 The planning application was successful and the new heliport was built, with the new Penzance Helicopters service starting flights to St Mary's and Tresco in March 2020.

 Following the objection to the Penzance Heliport plans, in February 2018 the Isles of Scilly Steamship Company announced its own helicopter service operating from Land's End, to begin in May 2018.
 This announcement met widespread condemnation from those aware of the Isles of Scilly Steamship Company's actions.
 On 21 May 2018, the steamship company inaugurated its new service from Land's End Airport to St Mary’s with a 10-seater AgustaWestland AW169 helicopter.
 In October 2018 the company announced its Island Helicopters service would be taking a "winter break" but in February 2019 it was announced the service was being withdrawn completely.